Duarte0903/elBandolero/README.md

 **How it works:**

 The bot is hosted in repl it and uses UptimeRobot to keep running <br>
 It is a general purpose bot.
-Includes commands to administer the server, <br>
+I basicly add features that I find interesting and usefull. <br> Includes commands to administer the server, get posts from reddit<br>
-get posts from reddit and to do some silly stuff.
-I also reacts to events on <br>
+and to do some silly stuff.
+I also reacts to events on text channels.<br>
-text channels. <br>

 **Note:** some commands require admin role